 - Penis cancer facts*

-- What are causes and risk factors for penis cancer?
+- What are causes and risk factors of penile cancer?

-- What are symptoms and signs of penis cancer?
+- What are signs and symptoms of penis cancer?

-- What factors affect prognosis and treatment of penile cancer?
+- What factors affect the prognosis and treatment of penile cancer?

-- What is the treatment for penis cancer?
+- What are the treatment options for patients with penile cancer?

 - Find a local Oncologist in your town

 *Penis cancer facts by John P. Cunha, DO, FACOEP